How to Build HIPAA Compliant Mobile App? Explore Top Healthcare Laws & Regulations Apply to Your Healthcare App in the USA

 As far as the data is concerned, healthcare is the most prosperous industry.

-In addition to the personal information of patients and their family members, a healthcare device, mobile app or software collects sensitive financial information of the patients.
+In addition to the personal information of patients and their family members, a healthcare device, mobile app, or software collects sensitive financial information of the patients.

 The large number of people who access healthcare services and share their crucial personal and financial information also makes it important to impose rules to ensure data security and data privacy.